ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - username: your bluelink account email address
 - password: password of your bluelink account
 - pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
-- force_update_seconds: do a forceupdate when the latest cached server information is older than the specified seconds (604800 seconds = 7 days)
 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address lookup
 - language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround